Boomerang (The Creatures album)

 Boomerang is the second studio album by British duo the Creatures (a.k.a. singer Siouxsie Sioux and musician Budgie).
 It was recorded in Spain, in Jerez de la Frontera, in Andalusia, with Mike Hedges as co-producer.
 It features brass arrangements including trumpet, trombone and saxophone.

-Boomerang received widespread critical acclaim from music critics, who praised Siouxsie's vocals and the choice of a wide range of musical styles on the album, including blues, jazz and Spanish styles such as flamenco.
-The album was hailed by Jeff Buckley, who covered the song "Killing Time".
+Boomerang received widespread critical acclaim from music critics, who praised Siouxsie's vocals and the choice of a wide range of musical styles on the album, including blues, jazz and flamenco.
+The album was praised by Jeff Buckley, who covered the song "Killing Time".
 In 2024, Uncut magazine rated Boomerang at number 184 in their list of "the 500 Greatest Albums of the 1980s".

 Background, recording and music

 The album was recorded in a ranch in the province of Cádiz in Andalusia with producer Mike Hedges, one year after Peepshow.
 All the instruments and the voices were done in Spain, bar the brass arrangements that were recorded later in London with Peter Thoms on trombone, Gary Barnacle on saxophone and Enrico Tomasso on trumpet.
 Budgie conceived the brass arrangements with trombonist Peter Thoms and saxophonist Gary Barnacle, they had previously worked with a horns section six years earlier on the "Right Now" single.
 "Pluto Drive" is the only song entirely recorded at their return in England.